 Central Coast Region 303(d) List Recommendations

-There are 29 new waterbody-pollutant combinations recommended for listing in the Central Coast Region and 1 waterbody pollutant combination is recommended for delisting.
-If approved by the U.S. EPA as recommended, the Central Coast Region’s 303(d) list would be revised to have a total of 1,204 waterbody-pollutant combinations on the 303(d) list.
+There are 29 new waterbody-pollutant combinations recommended for listing in the Central Coast Region and 3 waterbody pollutant combinations are recommended for delisting.
+If approved by the U.S. EPA as recommended, the Central Coast Region’s 303(d) list would be revised to have a total of 1,200 waterbody-pollutant combinations on the 303(d) list.
 Tables 9-1 and 9-2 below summarize new listing and delisting recommendations by pollutant category for the Central Coast for the 2024 California Integrated Report.
 A list of individual recommendations can be found in Appendix A: Recommended 2024 303(d) List of Impaired Waters.

 Table 9-1: Summary of Central Coast Region Waterbody Pollutant Combination Listing Recommendations by Pollutant Category